ueno-llc/react-waypoint-decorator/README.md

 ### Component Version

 The decorator tracks the scroll position of the _entire_ component.
-If you only want to monitor a specific chunk of a component, we've got you covered.
+If you only want to monitor a specific chunk of a component, we've got you covered with the `<Waypoint />` component.

 ```jsx
 import React, { Component } from 'react';